thomaskcr/hn-saved-export/README.md

 3. Hit "Next" at the bottom of your saved page.

 4. Paste `grabPage` code into console again.
+With each page load you'll need to repaste the entire `grabPage` code snippet since nothing is persisted between the loads.
+To save the data between page loads a local storage item is created with the key `hn_saved`.
+Each save item is keyed using it's record number so running the code twice on the same page is not an issue.

   Repeat "Next"/`grabPage` process until all pages are done.

 5. Save the output